 The SPS Agreement establishes the following four transparency obligations that must be fulfilled by members:

 Source: Practical Manual for SPS National Notification Authorities and SPS National Enquiry Points, 2018.

 More detailed information on transparency is available in the SPS Agreement, as well as in the Recommended procedures for implementing the transparency obligations of the SPS Agreement (Article 7).

 An annual report of the level of implementation of SPS transparency provisions is available in document series G/SPS/GEN/804.

-How to submit SPS notifications – SPS Notification Submission System (SPS NSS)
+How to submit SPS notifications – The ePing SPS&TBT Platform

-The most efficient way to submit SPS notifications is through the SPS Notification Submission System (SPS NSS).
-The SPS NSS is an online, password-protected system that allows members to fill in all types of notification templates, improve national coordination with regulatory agencies, provide more accurate and complete data, prepare notification models to increase efficiency and keep track of all notifications submitted.
+The most efficient way to submit SPS notifications is through the online submission module in the ePing SPS&TBT Platform.
+This module is password-protected, and is accessible with the single sign-on credentials.
+This improved functionality allows Members to fill in all types of notification templates, improve national coordination with regulatory agencies, provide more accurate and complete data, prepare notification models to increase efficiency and keep track of all notifications submitted.